 Kraken allows trusts to open business accounts, which are separate from the trustor's individual account and require a distinct email address.
 The trust account undergoes full KYC/AML verification — Kraken identifies the trust entity, all trustees, beneficiaries with significant control, settlors, and protectors.
 Once approved, the trust account can hold spot crypto, staking rewards, and other supported assets.
 Because the account is titled to the trust rather than an individual, assets pass according to the trust document at the trustor's death without going through probate.

-If the deceased held multiple Kraken investment accounts, each may require a separate claim or have different documentation requirements.
+If the deceased held multiple Kraken accounts, each may require a separate claim or have different documentation requirements.
 The Compliance / Estate Processing can confirm which accounts require individual attention and which can be processed together.

 Customer Support